 The law also protects students from the unlawful disclosure of information concerning their academic performance, personal campus discipline, or financial status.
-The law allows the disclosure of directory information as follows:
+The law allows the disclosure of directory information.

-Name, addresses (campus, home, email), telephone number, dates of attendance, class, previous institution(s) attended, major field of study, awards, honors and degree(s) conferred (including dates), past and present participation in officially recognized sports and activities, physical factors (height and weight) of athletes.
+The following data is considered to be directory information and may be given to an inquirer, either in person, by mail or by telephone, and may be otherwise made public: Name, campus email, dates of attendance, class, previous institution(s) attended, major field of study, awards, honors and degree(s) conferred (including dates), academic honors, past and present participation in officially recognized sports and activities, physical factors (height and weight) of athletes.
+Home or campus address will only be released in connection with campus events or to those with a legitimate school-related reason.